snikch/jquery.dirtyforms/README.md

 #### `onRefireClick( event )`

-Called after the user decides to continue after the dialog is shown (not including the browser dialog).
+Called after the user decides to proceed after the dialog is shown (not including the browser dialog).

 ##### `event`